What Does A Buyer Do?

 As a Retail Buyer or Purchasing Agent, your responsibilities include selecting and purchasing the merchandise to be sold at stores, as well as buying and stocking items for operational use.
 You're also in charge of negotiating deals with suppliers, researching possible item selections and taking inventory of current products.

-As a retail buyer your responsibilities includes selecting and purchasing the merchandise to be sold at stores as well as buying and stocking items for operational use.
-The workload is not a day at the mall.
-It can get intense with tight deadlines and various ongoing negotiations, which require business acumen and entrepreneurial expertise.
-Buyers also need to know what’s in and what’s not with the consumers and stock up the retail outlets accordingly.
+Many may think that a buyer's workload is just a day at the mall - that's far from the truth!
+A buyer's job can get intense with tight deadlines and various ongoing negotiations, which require business acumen and entrepreneurial expertise.
+Buyers also need to know what’s in-trend and what’s not with the consumers' buying behaviour, and stock up the retail outlets accordingly.

 Buyers usually work from offices, not stores, but you won’t be spending much time at your desk.
-Travel is a must, so it is good to have a means of transportation.
-One of the perks is getting to see new things and meet new people all the time.
+Travel is a must, so it is good to have your own means of transportation.
+One of the perks of being a Buyer is getting to see new things and meet new people all the time.
 You might even find yourself on the other side of the globe, searching for the best items and prices.

 - Ability to take risks

 - Excellent communication skills

 - An understanding of purchase order software platforms

 Typically, many large corporate retailers require Buyers to have at least a bachelor’s degree in business, accounting or a related field.
 Buyers may also elect to pursue a graduate degree such as an MBA (master’s degree in business administration) to further their qualifications and advancement opportunities.
 To be competitive, Buyer candidates could have a Certified Professional in Supply Management (CPSM) or related certification.